khammanat-limpanapongthep/typepracticegame/README.md

 # Type Practice Game

-A lightweight Monkeytype-style typing trainer rendered on **HTML5 Canvas**.
-It runs entirely in the browser: no frameworks, no build tools—just open the `index.html` file.
+A lightweight Monkeytype-style typing trainer built with pure HTML, CSS, and JavaScript on an HTML5 Canvas.
+Runs entirely in your browser no frameworks, no build tools.
+Just download and open index.html to start typing.

 ## Table of Contents